- Qualifying exam

 - Grad School's Policy on supervisory committees

-The second part of the exam is a detailed précis of the proposed dissertation, including a reading list.
-The précis and reading list will also be part of the oral examination.
-The second oral exam is the official General Exam.
+The General Exam: The second exam in spring of a student’s third year is the official General Exam.
+The exam consists of a detailed précis/prospectus of the proposed dissertation, including a reading list.
+The précis/prospectus and reading list will also be part of an oral examination.

 After consulting with the supervisory committee and reserving a room, students schedule the time of the official general exam on the web.

 the system will send a confirming email to the student and committee.

 Final exams may be scheduled after the reading committee has read a draft of the entire dissertation.
 After consulting with the supervisory committee and reserving a room, students schedule the final exam on line by going to the grad school's web site:

 After passing the final exam, the candidate has 60 days (or the end of the quarter, whichever comes first) in which to submit a dissertation to the Graduate School.
 Registration as a graduate student is required the quarter that a Final Examination is taken AND the quarter the dissertation is submitted.

 - Graduate School - Thesis/Dissertation